conk7/C-AutoCAD-trial-ver/README.md

-The application finds and visually shows the area of the intersection of arbitrary placed convex polygons.
+The program finds and visually shows the area of the intersection of arbitrary placed convex polygons.